ACEDS DETROIT CHAPTER ANNUAL MEMBERSHIP

 ACEDS Detroit Chapter is proud to announce our Fourth Annual eDiscovery Symposium – “To eDiscovery and Beyond”.
 Our Symposium is the ACEDS Midwest Regional Conference and we want to thank ACEDS National, ACEDS Chicago and Twin Cities Chapters for all your support.
 Our program will kick-off off with a welcome cocktail reception on Thursday, September 26th, from 5:30 pm - 7:00 pm followed by a full day of education, networking and fun on Friday, September 27th.
 Registration opens September 27th at 7:30 am and the conference concludes by 4:15 pm.

 We are pleased to announce that Maura Grossman will present the keynote entitled, Artificial Intelligence and the Law: Real Benefits and Challenges.
 Scott Petz will deliver the opening remarks, and Mary Mack will deliver the closing remarks.
 The panel topics are outlined below and some of our esteemed speakers include Hon.
 James Alexander, Shawnna Hoffman-Childress, Jennifer Coates, Christine Czuprynski, C.J.
 Dietzman, Hon.
-Patricia Fresard, Stephen Goldstein, Tom Gricks, Martin Holmes, David Horrigan, Jacob Koering, Hon.
-Andrew Peck, Jennifer Persky, Robin Stewart, Brandi Walchoviak and Hon.
+Patricia Fresard, Stephen Goldstein, Tom Gricks, Martin Holmes, David Horrigan, Jacob Koering, Jennifer Persky, Dante Stella, Robin Stewart, Brandi Walchoviak and Hon.
 Christopher Yates.

 - Will TAR Become Mandatory?